 Supplies - Programs purchase supplies as needed.
-Common office supplies are shared by all programs and are allocated on square footage percentages.
+Common office supplies are shared by all programs and are allocated on direct hours of total agency staff.
 G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.

-Printing - Printing is directly charged to each program unless it is common printing, in which case, it is allocated on the basis of employees, if personnel printing or, if not personnel printing, then square footage.
+Printing - Printing is directly charged to each program unless it is common printing, in which case, it is allocated on the basis of employees.
 Common printing is charged to G & A, Fiscal, or Human Resources.
 G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.